sisrfeng/coc-wiki/Using-coc-extensions.md

-Start from coc 0.0.15, all extensions are separated from the core.

-You **have to** install the extension you need by using vim command `CocInstall` like:
+Install coc extensions by use vim command `CocInstall` like:

 ``` vim
 :CocInstall coc-json coc-html coc-css